frankdwhitworth/cfs-research/README.md

 ### Adding Custom Apps

 See the [cFE Application Developer's Guide](https://github.com/nasa/cFE/blob/main/docs/cFE%20Application%20Developers%20Guide.md) for information about creating new apps.
-It is encouraged to use sample_app or skeleton_app as a starting point.
+It is encouraged to use blinker_app or skeleton_app as a starting point.
 Once the application has been created, it must be added to targets.cmake to be compiled and to the .scr file to be dynamically loaded at runtime (in a dynamically loaded environment).

 ## Related Capability